 Do I have to empty my file cabinet drawers?

 The bottom two drawers of your file cabinets may remain full of files.
 Anything above two drawers will need to be emptied.
-File boxes are available for purchase.
+If the files cabinets need to be brought up or down any stairs, please empty all draws.
+File boxes are available for purchase if needed.

 Can you disassemble any of my furniture?

 Yes.
 Please make sure to tell your Move Specialist what items you would like assistance with so the time needed can be factored into your estimate.
 College Bound Movers will only reassemble items that they disassembled, so please do not attempt to take something apart yourself if you feel you may need help putting it back together.